Paradise1008/LEG/README.md

 <!-- <img src="https://github.com/Paradise1008/LEG/blob/master/Result/shark_gray.jpg" width=400 /> <img src="https://github.com/Paradise1008/LEG/blob/master/Result/soccer_gray.jpg" width=400 /> -->

 You can modify the content of `List`(an `Image_Obj` class) to get explanations for other images with different parameters.
-For the choice of parameters, we suggest using [0.3] as the noise level, and using [0.075] as the lambda value.
-Plesae note that the results in the `Result` and `SC_Result` folders may not be the same as the heatmaps in the paper, as the provided code uses a smaller sample size.
+For the choice of parameters, we suggest using [0.02] as the noise level, and using [0.1, 0.3] as lambda values.
+Plesae note that the change the path for the images for reproducibility.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->